 Haunted Halls of Horror Volunteer Build Days / Orientation

 Haunt orientation will be held on Saturday 9/13 and 9/20 from 10:30 till 1:30 on both dates.
 This is mandatory for all volunteers, and will cover fire safety, walk through layout, character development, and ticketing / concessions for sales volunteers.
 Please feel free to contact Bill or Todd with any questions.

-Haunt volunteer build days will be Saturday 9-3, on 8/23, 9/6 and 9/20 - please attend any or all the dates you can to help.
-Back door on Ely Street at STIC will be open during these days and times.
+Haunt volunteer build day will be Saturday 9-3, on 9/20 - please attend if you can to help.
+Back door on Ely Street at STIC will be open during this day and time.
 We will probably do other build days as people want to help, but this is what we have booked so far.
 Happy Haunting, Todd and Bill

 Addressing Student Anxiety - A Forum for Parents and School Personnel